- Understanding aviation noise

 - Oversee the regional and local government regarding the planning, development and land-use of the airport and its surroundings;

-- Represent its country at the International Civil Aviation Organisation (ICAO) and Committee on Aviation Environment Protection (CAEP).
+- Represent their country at the International Civil Aviation Organisation (ICAO) and Committee on Aviation Environment Protection (CAEP).

-- Approval and validation for the implementation of new technologies;
+- Approve and validate for the implementation of new technologies;

 - Oversee the flight paths and noise abatement procedures;